curtisalexander/readstat-rs/README.md

 This example compares the performance of the Rust binary with the performance of the C binary built from the `ReadStat` repository.
 In general, hope that performance is fairly close to that of the C binary.

-To run, execute the following from within the `readstat-rs/readstat` directory.
+To run, execute the following from within the `readstat` directory.

 ```powershell
 # Windows
 hyperfine --warmup 5 "ReadStat_App.exe -f ..\data\cars.sas7bdat ..\data\cars_c.csv" ".\target\release\readstat.exe data ..\data\cars.sas7bdat --output ..\data\cars_rust.csv"
 ```

-:note: First experiments on Windows are challenging to interpret due to file caching.
-Need to utilize `--prepare` option provided by `hyperfine`.
+:memo: First experiments on Windows are challenging to interpret due to file caching.
+Need further research into utilizing the `--prepare` option provided by `hyperfine` on Windows.

 ```sh
 # Linux and macOS